-Jaimini’s Painting material:
+Jaimini’s Painting material

 Utilization of rock maps, woven strips of Pam leaf, or super paper board for a painting surface has been the final step to take.

-Artwork of Jamini Roy :
+Art Gallery of Jamini Roy Paintings

 In Modern World of 20th century most of painters attracted towards Modern Art.
 This artwork had good value & demand in Market.
 Painter get huge amount of revenue from such artworks.
 In such period he adapted Indian root of traditional art & established the importance of Indian Art in front of World.

-Paintings by Jamini Roy:
+Paintings by Jamini Roy

-Dedication towards Work:
+Dedication towards Work

 Jamini Roy’s capacity for work never waned.
-The 20 years between 1950 and 1970.
+An astounding volume and assortment of work marked the 20 years between 1950 and 1970.
 After 1950, his search for a way of saying the smoothness of color & his lines appeared to have gotten to a stage where exploration was hopeless.

-Padma Bhushan- Jamini Roy:
+Padma Bhushan- Jamini Roy

 After adapting the Indian traditional Art, he won the hearts of thousands of people.
 For using Indian colors and Art material he gave up the contemporary European colors and material.
 For giving his special contribution in Art field, Indian government was awarded him with Padma Bhushan in year 1954.

-Last Supper of Jamini Roy:
+Last Supper of Jamini Roy

-Jamini Roy Oil Painting:
+Jamini Roy Painting with Oil based Colors

-Fall of Jamini’s health:
+Fall of Health

-Death of Jamini Roy:
+Death of Jamini Roy